2026 NYC Heat-Related Mortality Report

 The Heat Vulnerability Index (HVI) shows differences in community-level heat impacts during and shortly after extreme heat events [5].
 The HVI combines environmental factors (measures of a neighborhood’s average surface temperature and percentage of green space) with social factors (percentage of homes with air conditioning, residents’ median income, and the percentage of residents who are Black) to develop a relative measure of a neighborhood vulnerability to heat.

-Unlike many social vulnerability indices, the HVI is derived from NYC mortality data, which means that neighborhoods with elevated risk identified by the index are those areas with elevated heat-exacerbated deaths during extreme heat events.
+Neighborhoods with elevated risk identified by the index are those areas with elevated heat-exacerbated deaths during extreme heat events.
 HVI scores range from 1 (lowest risk) to 5 (highest risk).
 Explore the relative heat mortality risk of each Neighborhood Tabulation Area (NTA).

 Conclusion